apace100/origins-docs/docs/types/power_types/status_bar_texture.md

     By extension, to reference status bar texture sprites in general, the `textures/gui/sprites` directory and the `.png` file extension **should** be omitted, as it's already implied.

+!!! note

+    [See here for a list of vanilla status bar texture sprites](https://github.com/misode/mcmeta/tree/assets/assets/minecraft/textures/gui/sprites/hud) that can be replaced via the `texture_map` field.

 ### Fields

 Field | Type | Default | Description